Alleingang des Pioniers: Das ist Tesla Vision Only

 Customer doubts and the future of Tesla Vision

 Customers are currently wondering how something as simple as a Tesla Vision parking aid is supposed to work.
 Tesla is slowly figuring this out, but with the old Tesla ultrasonic sensors (Tesla USS), which the company banned from new vehicles at the end of 2022, it worked just as well in many situations.
-For other features that were suspended due to the changeover, such as Summon or Smart Summon, a reintroduction date is still in the stars - although Tesla had promised to release them again soon after the changeover.
+For other features suspended due to the changeover, such as Summon or Smart Summon, a reintroduction date is still in the stars - although Tesla had promised to release them again soon after the changeover.

 But let's take it one step at a time: What exactly is the whole issue about and what are the current developments?

-Tesla Vision vs radar
+Tesla Vision vs Radar

 Tesla Vision USS: Tesla annoys customers